ExaWorks/job-api-spec/specification.md

 Returns metadata associated with this status, if any.

 The content of the metadata dictionary is not mandated by this specification and is left to the implementation.
-Possible metadata entries include:

-* `native-id`: the native identifier used by the LRM for the job.

 <a name="jobstatus-getexitcode"></a>